cheepinator/waecm/README.md

 A application for displaying all citybike stations in vienna.

+##Please note:
+The file docker-start-script.sh must be encoded as LF.
+Probably this is only a problem on windows systems.

 ##Install

 ###Create the docker container (must be inside the folder of the dockerfile)